-Dr. Chapokas chooses carefully which and when radio-graphs (x-rays) are taken.
+Dr. Chapokas chooses carefully which and when radiographs (x-rays) are taken.
 There are many guidelines that we follow.
-Radio-graphs allow us to see everything we cannot see with our own eyes.
-Radio-graphs enable us to detect cavities in between your teeth, determine bone level, and health of bone.
+Radiographs allow us to visualize everything we cannot see with our own eyes.
+Radiographs enable us to detect cavities in between your teeth and to determine bone level and the health of bone.
 We can also examine the roots and nerves of teeth, diagnose lesions such as cysts or tumors, as well as assess damage when trauma occurs.

 Dr. Chapokas utilizes intraoral camera technology that helps enhance your understanding of your diagnosis.
-An intraoral camera is a very small camera, in some cases, just a few millimeters long.
-It allows our practice to view clear, precise images of your mouth, teeth, and gums, for us to accurately make a diagnosis With clear, defined, enlarged images, you see details that may be missed by standard mirror examinations.
-This can mean faster diagnosis with less chair-time for you!
+An intraoral camera is a very small camera, and in some cases, just a few millimeters long.
+It allows our practice to view clear, precise images of your mouth, teeth, and gums, to accurately make a diagnosis.
+These images allow us to see details that may be missed by standard mirror examinations.
+This can result in faster diagnosis with less chair-time for you!